signalapp/Signal-iOS/BUILDING.md

 ### Building WebRTC

-A prebuilt version of WebRTC.framework resides in a submodule and should be installed by the above steps.
+A prebuilt version of WebRTC.framework resides in a sub-module and should be installed by the above steps.
 However, if you'd like to build it from source,
 see: https://github.com/signalapp/signal-webrtc-ios